alem-platform/bootcamp-go/story01/unixbox-02/README.md

 Create a script `solution.sh` that does the following:

-- Shows two random lines
+- Prints the second to last line

 ### Available commands